kateolmstead/playnomics-ios/README.md

     </tbody>
 </table>

-This another continuation on the `AwardFrameDelegate`, with some different data.
+This is another continuation on the `AwardFrameDelegate`, with some different data.
 The related messages would be configured in the Control Panel:

 * **Non-monetizers, in their 5th day of game play**, a Target URL: `HTTP URL for Third Party Ad`
 * **Default**, Target Data: